elixir-lang/elixir/CONTRIBUTING.md

 **IMPORTANT**: By submitting a patch, you agree that your work will be licensed under the license used by the project.

-If you have any significant pull request in mind (e.g. implementing features, refactoring code, porting to a different language), **please ask first** otherwise you risk spending a lot of time working on something that the project's developers might not want to merge into the project.
+If you have any large pull request in mind (e.g. implementing features, refactoring code, etc), **please ask first** otherwise you risk spending a lot of time working on something that the project's developers might not want to merge into the project.

 Please adhere to the coding conventions in the project (indentation, accurate comments, etc.) and don't forget to add your own tests and